Did the Catholic Church forbid Bible reading?

 Some Evangelicals accuse the Catholic Church of "Chaining Bibles".
 The Church DID chain Bibles in the Middle Ages; and for the same reason that the Telephone Company chained its directories to the booth in the 1960's -- to prevent people from STEALING them.
 They were chained so that everyone could read it, in the congregation.

 We must remember that each Bible had to be copied by hand and that it took many years of a monk working behind the walls of a monastery, called a scriptorium, to do this.
 Each Bible was made on vellum (sheep hide), it took 250 sheep and 1000's of hours to make every Bible.
-According to standards today, each one of these Bibles would be worth about $100,000.
+In today's standards , each one of these Bibles would be worth about $150,000.
 Records have been compiled which show that there were 5,000 chained books in 11 Protestant and 2 Catholic libraries.
 The Reformers, likewise, chained their Bibles in their churches for at least 300 years.
 Therefore, Catholics were not alone in chaining Bibles.

-We've interviewed dozens of older Catholics, and ex Catholics, including those who now go to Evangelical Churches, to try to gain an understanding of the charge that Catholics weren't allowed to read their Bibles in the 1930's - 1970's.
+We've interviewed dozens of older Catholics, and ex Catholics, including those who now go to Evangelical Churches, to understand the charge that Catholics weren't allowed to read their Bibles in the 1930's - 1970's.

 Eleanor, an elderly lady in our Church, explained that Catholics went to Catholic school.
 That was in the day when they really were religious based schools.
 They had religion class for 40 minutes every morning which taught the basics of the faith, including many articles based on Scripture and Latin.
 The Evangelical counterpart to this was once a week of Sunday School, which is only 20% of what Catholics were getting.
 Eleanor loved the nuns who were her teachers.
 Eleanor's mother went to Church every morning at 6 am.
 Even though the Mass was in Latin, the Bible readings were in English.
-As mentioned above, there were four readings at every Mass.
-Most families had a family Bible although it is true they favoured hearing the Bible reading during Mass where there would be a homily explaining the readings.
+There were four readings at every Mass.
+Most families had a family Bible although it is true they favoured listening to the Bible during Mass where there would be a homily explaining it.
 Joan, a lady in our church said this:

 ...in grade 6 or 7 all the students in our class were given the New Testament and encouraged to read it every day.
 The teacher (a nun) started us with the Acts of the Apostles and I remember becoming soooo excited...and I still get that way! ...I do remember being told by my grade one teacher...to listen well to the Bible readings at Mass on Sunday because that was Jesus talking to us...My grandmother used to quote Scripture to her neighbors...She heard it at church or from the priests and remembered it...and used it!

 Today, Catholics who are faithful to the teaching of the Church are totally into the Word.
 The level of education is higher than it has ever been and people are better able to comprehend its meaning.
-The New American Bible has a preface from the Vatican that regular private Scripture study is a blessing (an indulgence is received) to all Catholics who crack open the Word.
-We love digging into the Word with my Evangelical friends.
-And hey, our Bible was not copied out by hand.
+Regular private Scripture study is a blessing (an indulgence is received) to all Catholics who read the Bible at least 15 minutes.
+We love digging into the Word with our Evangelical friends.
+And our Bible was not copied out by hand.
 Thank God for the printing press.